threedworld-mit/tdw/Documentation/python/replicant/actions/reach_for.md

 - `offhand_follows` If True, the offhand will follow the primary hand, meaning that it will maintain the same relative position.
 Ignored if `len(arms) > 1` or if `target` is an object ID.

+- `from_held` If False, the Replicant will try to move its hand to the `target`.
+If True, the Replicant will try to move its held object to the `target`.

+- `held_point` The bounds point of the held object from which the offset will be calculated.
+Can be `"bottom"`, `"top"`, etc. For example, if this is `"bottom"`, the Replicant will move the bottom point of its held object to the `target`.
+This is ignored if `from_held == False` or ths hand isn't holding an object.

 - `arms` A list of [`Arm`](../arm.md) values that will reach for the `target`.
 Example: `[Arm.left, Arm.right]`.

 - `collision_detection` The [`CollisionDetection`](../collision_detection.md) rules.